-You can also configure Virtual LACP (VLACP) with an SMLT configuration.
-VLACP is an Avaya modification that provides end-to-end failure detection.
-VLACP is not a link aggregation protocol.

-VLACP implements link status control protocol at the port level.
+Virtual LACP (VLACP) is an Avaya modification that provides end-to-end failure detection.
+The VLACP is not a link aggregation protocol; VLACP implements link status control protocol at the port level.
 This mechanism periodically checks the end-to-end health of a point-to-point or end-to-end connection.
 You can run VLACP on single ports or on ports that are part of an MLT.
 Avaya recommends that you do not configure VLACP on LACP-enabled ports.
-VLACP does not operate properly with LACP.
+Virtual LACP does not operate properly with LACP.
+You can configure VLACP with an SMLT configuration.